3.11. Aurora

 Aurora Asset View

-You can als see an overview of all assets without Aurora installed under Service Control > Aurora > Asset View (Not Deployed) and install Aurora using the Deploy Aurora button.
-Those are all the assets which have the service controller installed, but the Aurora deployment was not done yet.
+You can see an overview of all assets without Aurora installed under Service Control > Aurora > Asset View (Not Deployed) and install Aurora using the Deploy Aurora button.
+These assets have the service controller installed, but Aurora has not been deployed yet.

 Change Aurora Service Configuration